sahishnuk2/tp/docs/UserGuide.md

 3. Copy the `.jar` file to the folder you want to use as the _home folder_ for your LambdaLab.

-4. Open a command terminal, `cd` into the folder you put the `.jar` file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the `.jar` file in, and use the `java -jar addressbook.jar` command to run the application.
    A GUI should appear in a few seconds, as shown by the image below.
-Note that the app contains some sample data and the layout is explained in coloured boxes.<br>
+Note that the app contains some sample data and the layout is explained in coloured boxes.

-5. Type your command in the command box and press Enter to execute it. <br>
+5. Type your command in the command box and press Enter to execute it.
    Some example commands you can try:
     * `help` : Shows the help window that explains the command usage.
     * `list` : Lists all students' records.